On lattice-polarized K3 surfaces: Quasipolarized moduli

-\begin{remark} As defined in \cite{dolgachev1996mirror-symmetry}, the space of marked ``$\Lambda$-polarized quasi ample" K3s, using our notations, is $\cup_{h\in \cK_\Lambda} \cM_{\Lambda,h}\subset \cM$ with $h$ ranging over all elements in a fixed open Weyl chamber for $W(\Lambda)$.
+with $h$ ranging over all very irrational vectors, resp. with $\sigma$ ranging over all small cones contained in a fixed open Weyl chamber $\cK_\Lambda\subset\cC_\Lambda$ for $W(\Lambda)$.
 Then \cite[Thm.
 3.1]{dolgachev1996mirror-symmetry} claims that $P\inv(x)$ is a torsor over the finite group $W_x(\Lambda^\perp)$.
-In fact, with this definition, the fiber generally is not a torsor over any group, and it may be infinite if the $W(\Lambda)$-Weyl chamber $\cK_\Lambda\subset \cC_\Lambda$ contains infinitely many small cones.
+In fact, with this definition, the fiber generally is not a torsor over any group, and it may be infinite if $\cK_\Lambda$ contains infinitely many small cones $\sigma$.